Monte Carlo Doualiya: 1968–1972: The SOFIRAD project

-1972-2006: RMC Middle East
+1972–2006: RMC Middle East

 Radio Monte-Carlo Middle East (RMC Middle East) began broadcasting in 1972.
-It became the leader of international radio stations in various countries in the Middle East and the Persian Gulf, such as Lebanon, Jordan and Syria.
-SOMERA, which manages RMC Middle East, is funded by the Ministry of Foreign Affairs to the tune of 28 million francs per year.
-However, French radio increasingly faced competition from its English-speaking rivals BBC World Service and Voice of America, as well as from the arrival of new local radio stations.
-This situation, combined with a chronic deficit and a sharp drop in advertising revenue, made a major restructuring of the radio station necessary in the 1990s.
+The radio established itself as a radio service in several Middle Eastern and Persian Gulf nations, including Lebanon, Jordan, and Syria.
+The entity managing the station [SOMERA], received an annual funding of 28 francs from the Ministry of Foreign Affairs.
+Over time, the service faced competition from local broadcasters and international radio stations such as the BBC World Service and the Voice of America.
+This competition was coupled with a chronic deficit and declining advertising revenue, which led to a restructuring in the 1990s.

-At the end of 1996, SOFIRAD sold RMC Moyen-Orient to the Radio France Internationale group for a symbolic 1 franc.
-Its audience was then estimated at 16 million people.
-The radio station, which had previously been broadcast on medium wave, short wave and by satellite, began to broadcast on FM in some countries.
-In 1998, after moving to the Maison de la Radio in Paris, it was the first public radio station to switch to all- digital.
+At the end of 1996, SOFIRAD sold RMC Moyen-Orient to the Radio France Internationale group for the sum of 1 franc.
+Its audience was estimated at 16 million people at the time.
+The radio station, which had previously broadcast on medium wave, shortwave, and satellite, began broadcasting on FM in some countries.
+In 1998, after moving to the Maison de la Radio in Paris, it became the first public radio station to switch to all-digital.

-In 2005, RMC Middle East's audience was eroded by the proliferation of local FM stations in Baghdad, Basra, Mosul, Djibouti and Kuwait, as well as competition from pan-Arab and American radio and television stations.
-In November, a new team was appointed with Philippe Beauvillard as general manager and Agnès Levallois as news director.
-In addition, the schedule, considered aging, was modernized and strengthened to rejuvenate the radio's audience, 50% of which was over 35 years old.
+In 2005, RMC Middle East's audience began to decline due to the proliferation of local FM stations in Baghdad, Basra, Mosul, Djibouti, and Kuwait.
+A new team was appointed in November 2005, with Philippe Beauvillard as general manager and Agnès Levallois as news director.
+The station's programming was updated in an effort to reach younger listeners.